 Thomas Jefferson wasn’t limiting the scope of our declaration to this continent or this country.
 He declared ALL men [I retroactively add “and women”] are endowed with the right to life and liberty.
 Like many of us, Jefferson didn’t think of those people he owned or controlled, he thought of himself and his close associates.
 And, like some of us still, Jefferson was a member of a society that had long-standing prejudices against women and people of color.
 And, like many of us today, he didn’t even consider the implications of what he said.
 He went on to accede to counting slaves as 3/5 of a person and to own 600 people himself, several his own children.
 That was the “norm” then.

-What a lot of us are saying is that it can’t continue to be the norm; that this bullying both within this country and abroad has got to stop!!
+What many of us are saying is that it can’t continue to be the norm; that this bullying both within this country and abroad has got to stop!!

 It won’t be easy.
 For one thing, if we gang up and bully the bullies, things will just get worse.